 To mark a request as fixed, click on Mark as Fixed on the right hand side.
 If you need to undo this, click on Unmark as Fixed and the entry section will reappear.

-Once each request is marked as fixed then the Resubmit for Review icon at the bottom right of the page will turn red.
+Once each request is marked as fixed then the Resubmit for Review icon at the bottom right of the page will turn color.
 You can resend your course to the review team by clicking on the icon.

 What is the Quality Review Process?

 At Udemy, our mission is to help anyone learn anything online.
 In order to ensure that students have great learning experiences, we have a Quality Review Process in place that every course goes through.

 Once your course is completely ready, you need to submit your course for review to enter the course into Udemy’s Quality Review Process.
 For more information on submitting your course for review, please refer to this article.

 After you submit your course for review, Udemy’s Quality Review Team will evaluate your course and provide feedback on all the items in our Course Quality Checklist.
 Once your course passes, it will be published for anyone to discover in the Udemy marketplace.
 Until then, your course will not be discoverable in the marketplace.